Bleeding in early pregnancy

 If a heartbeat is found during an ultrasound it is likely that your pregnancy will continue with no further problems.
 Your chances of having a miscarriage in this scenario are less than one in twenty.

 The ultrasound can also show if a pregnancy has stopped growing.
-Signs that the pregnancy has stopped growing include the size of the pregnancy sac, the size of the embryo and a lack of heartbeat.
 Sometimes it is also possible to see that a miscarriage has begun and that some of the pregnancy tissue has been passed out of the uterus.

-A blood test can measure the level of the pregnancy hormone hCG (human Chorionic Gonadotrophin) which changes depending on how pregnant you are.
-If you are about to miscarry, your pregnancy hormone will drop.
+A blood test can measure the level of the pregnancy hormone hCG (human Chorionic Gonadotrophin), which changes depending on how pregnant you are.

 - If the pregnancy hormone is rising slower than is usual it might mean that you are miscarrying or the pregnancy is ectopic, sometimes though it is due to unusual hormonal patterns in an otherwise normal pregnancy.